gasparian/pure-kv/README.md

 Features:
  * uses RPC interface;
- * supports buckets so you can organize your storage better;
+ * uses concurrency-efficient map;
  * stores byte arrays only;
- * uses concurrency-effective maps;
+ * supports buckets so you can organize your storage better;
- * supports iteration over maps;
+ * supports iteration over buckets' contence;
- * persistant;
+ * persistant by default;
- * doesn't depend on any third-party library;
+ * doesn't depend on any third-party libraries;

 ### Install
 ```